Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

-# Azure App Configuration Python Provider
+# Azure App Configuration Python Provider client library for Python

 Azure App Configuration is a managed service that helps developers centralize their application configurations simply and securely.
 This provider adds additional functionality above the azure-sdk-for-python.